2022 World Cup qualifiers: Choupo-Moting double powers Cameroon to victory as Ivory Coast thrash Malawi

 The goal separated both teams at the break and six minutes after the restart, Choupo-Moting made it 2-0 for the hosts.

-The lead was later extended by Toko Ekambi, however, goalkeeper Devis Epassy Mboka could not keep a clean sheet as Mozambique pulled a goal back through Sporting Lisbon midfielder Geny in the 80th minute.
+The lead was later extended by Toko Ekambi, however, the Indomitable Lions goalkeeper Devis Epassy Mboka could not keep a clean sheet as Mozambique pulled a goal back through Sporting Lisbon midfielder Geny in the 80th minute.

 With two minutes left on the clock, the visitors were reduced to 10 men as second-half substitute Danilo was given a straight red card.

-The victory gave Cameroon six points after three matches in Group D while Mozambique suffered their second straight loss and they picked up just a point so far.
+The victory means Cameroon now have six points after three matches in Group D while Mozambique suffered their second straight loss, and they have picked up just a point so far.

 In South Africa, Ivory Coast put in a commanding display to defeat hosts Malawi 3-0 in the other group fixture.

-Max Gradel opened the scoring in the 35th minute and two goals from PSV midfielder Ibrahim Sangare and Sassuolo's Jeremie Boga wrapped up their unbeaten streak in Group D.
+Max Gradel opened the scoring in the 35th minute followed by goals from PSV midfielder Ibrahim Sangare and Sassuolo's Jeremie Boga extended their unbeaten streak in Group D.

-The Elephants remain at the summit of the group with seven points from three outings while Malawi are Thies in the table with three points.
+The Elephants remain at the summit of the group with seven points from three outings while Malawi are third in the table with three points.

 Patrice Beaumelle's men will host Malawi for the return fixture on Monday while Mozambique are scheduled to face Cameroon in Morocco the same day.